-Below are the few highlights of the tour
+Below are a few highlights of the tour

-On arrival in Sri Lanka the tourists will be welcomed and will procced from the airport to the city of Kandy.
-In the evening the tourists would witness an amazing cultural show that offers a glimpse in to the culture and heritage of Sri Lanka.
+On arrival in Sri Lanka the tourists will be welcomed and will proceed from the airport to the city of Kandy.
+In the evening the tourists would witness an amazing cultural show that offers a glimpse into the culture and heritage of Sri Lanka.

-Then the tourists would procced to Bandarawela.
+Then the tourists would proceed to Bandarawela.
 In the afternoon, the tourists will visit Ella, a small mountain near Banderawela.
 It is famous for three locations linked to Ramayana.

 The Bandarawela Hotel is an extremely charming and massive heritage hotel which was built during the colonial era.
 This elegant hotel’s illustrious life began as a European’s only tea planters club.
 Though it is not too far from the city, but its ample garden and foliage secludes it from the city.
 Enjoy overnight stay here.